ESAAT

 deputy.
 President

 Mediator, psychotherapist, pth.
 Expert, social and life coach, trainer, founding of the ARGE TGGPT, author of several books on animal-assisted work in psychotherapy and the training of puppies, also works as an animal-supported psychotherapist.
-Current work project is the Association for Bond and Relationship between Humans and Animals as well as ESAeurope (https://www.esa-europe.eu)
+Current work project is the Association for Bonding and Relationship between Man and Animal and PSDeurope (assistance and training requirements for flying with dog as a person with mental disability(https://www.psd-europe.eu)

 Dr.in Sandra Foltin